HakoForge/Hako-mkdocs/docs/hardware/panel-removal.md

 1. Lower lid onto chassis.
 3. Slide lid toward the front of the chasis.
 5. Reinstall the securing screw and tighten snugly.

----

-Next: Learn about the [Powerboard](../powerboard/) that manages power distribution in the chassis.